Pehon1/CommunityInsurance/readme.md

 ## Inspiration

 Work on this project was inspired by the Pilot for Pilots and PCare, both community based insurance ([what is?](https://www.who.int/news-room/fact-sheets/detail/community-based-health-insurance-2020)) initiatives by the Pilot commumity in Singapore.
+On behalf of all members, we thank administrators for both initiatives for their contributions to the community.

 ---